Welcome to a New Year! And to start a fresh year, let’s have a happy treat for your bike!

 If you don’t like the hassle of getting your bike gate-checked at the airport (you will have to check with your airline if they allow folding bikes at gate check), you can get a luggage to transport it.
 I find the Tern Airporter Mini to be perfect.
 The Airporter has integrated TSA combination locks, two rolling wheels and a telescopic handle.
 It is of airline regulation size at 11.4 × 22.4 × 28 in (29 × 57 × 71 cm).
 The saddle from the bike has to be removed in order to fit.
 Not a big deal – just make sure to bring your tools to screw it back on.
-However, if you order a bike with a rear rack, it will not fit.
+However, if you order a bike with a rear rack, it will not fit (update 10/23/16 – thanks to a reader – Nenad, the rear rack on a Brompton will fit).
 The combined weight of both folder and luggage at around 45 lbs (20 kg) is well within the 50 lbs (22.7 kg) limit.
 Price is $250 USD.

 We will be taking our folding bikes to Amsterdam on our next trip, and we will not bring the Airporters luggage.
 Since we are flying on KLM, a Dutch airline, hopefully they will understand and I have heard of people gate-checking their Bromptons without any problem.
 One person even brought their Brompton onto an airplane and stowed it in the overhead cabinet (Boeing 777 or larger).